The true story behind Killers of the Flower Moon movie

 On 20 May 2023, Martin Scorsese, along with cast members Leonardo DiCaprio, Robert De Niro and Lily Gladstone, attended the premiere of Killers of the Flower Moon at the Cannes Film Festival and received a nine-minute-long standing ovation.
-Based on the real-life Osage murders, the film resonated with the applauding audience and brought tears to the actors’ eyes who played the Osage people.
+Based on a true story that revolves around the real-life Osage murders, Killers of the Flower Moon resonated with the applauding audience and brought tears to the actors’ eyes who played the Osage people.

 The three-and-a-half-hour-long Scorsese film traces one of the darkest moments in America’s history.
 It is based on the 2017 non-fiction book Killers of the Flower Moon: The Osage Murders and the Birth of the FBI by New Yorker staff writer David Grann.